facebook twitter google youtube linkedin

 • Toxicity risks (e.g., aluminum toxicity in acidic soils).

-• Reduced microbial activity, affecting organic matter decomposition.
+• Decreased microbial function, impacting organic matter breakdown.

 2. Electrical Conductivity (EC): A Measure of Soil Health